 05 of 10

 Elephant’s Breath by Farrow & Ball is an exciting shade of beige.
-Depending on the time of day it can read as a warm gray with a pinch of magenta.
+Depending on the time of day, it can read as a warm gray with a pinch of magenta.
+It can become almost lilac in the cooler light of west-facing rooms.
 To bring out the color's subtle yellow undertone, combine with an earthy palette of browns and greens.

 06 of 10